 - If still not satisfied with the resulting decisions, contact the Director of the School of Nursing and inform the individuals involved that you will be doing so.

-Please familiarize yourself with College of Registered Nurses of British Columbia, Resolving Professional Practice Problems resource for more information.
+Please familiarize yourself with the British Columbia College of Nursing Professionals (BCCNP) Resolving Professional Practice Problems resource for more information.

 The Practice Education Guidelines for BC has clear guidelines around Negative Behaviour in the Practice Setting.
 If a student experiences any form of negative behaviour with a Health Care Organization (HCO) staff member, patient or other student, they should:

 - Not ignore it or assume it will go away by itself.